-- PSY 6340: Experimental Design and Analysis I. Topics in this course include statistical decision theory, one factor analysis of variance, multiple comparison procedures, factorial designs, randomized block designs and basic issues in experimental design.
+- PSY 6340: Experimental Design and Analysis I. Topics in this course include statistical decision theory, one factor analysis of variance, multiple comparison procedures, factorial designs, randomized block designs, fixed, random, and mixed models, and basic issues in experimental design.

 - PSY 6050: Professional and Ethical Issues in Psychology.
 This course addresses the standards and contemporary issues affecting professional conduct.
 The topics to be covered revolve around ethical conduct in practice and research as well as the decision-making foundations for resolving ethical issues.
 Selected legal issues affecting professional practice are also addressed.

-Competency V: Research and Practice (six credit hours)
+Competency V: Research and Practice (6 credit hours)

 - Thesis option:

 - PSY 7000: Master’s Thesis (6 credits).
-You will complete a research thesis of publishable quality.
+Requires the completion of a research thesis of publishable quality.
 A written proposal must be approved in advance by your three-person committee and an oral defense of the final written thesis is required.